ipython/ipython/docs/source/install/index.rst

-This sections will guide you into `installing IPython itself <install>`_, and installing `kernels for jupyter <kernel_install>`_ if you are working with multiple version of Python, or multiple environments.
+This sections will guide you through `installing IPython itself <install>`_, and installing `kernels for Jupyter <kernel_install>`_ if you wish to work with multiple version of Python, or multiple environments.

-To know more, head to the next section.

 Quick install reminder
 ~~~~~~~~~~~~~~~~~~~~~~

-Here is a quick reminder of the various commands needed if you are already
+Here is a quick reminder of the commands needed for installation if you are
-familiar with IPython and are just searching to refresh your memory:
+already familiar with IPython and are just searching to refresh your memory:

 Install IPython: